akintomide007/Arduino-Voltmeter/README.md

 The voltage divider equation is then used to convert voltage received to the actual input voltage.
 This voltage is then displayed on a
 16x2 LCD screen for the user to see.

 A maximum voltage of 500V can be read succesfully.
-There is approximately a ± 1.4% error in the readings.
+There is approximately a ± 1.4% error in the readings due to analog reading fluctuations.

 ## Circuit Drawing